nabzali/Full-stack-CRUD-project/README.md

 Warning
 --
 Simply downloading this project won't guarantee that it will work.
-There are a few prerequesites before doing so:
+There are a few prerequesites:
 - I have not provided an SQL file.
 Until I do so, you will have to make sure that you create your own database with phpMyAdmin, and then make sure its name, table names, schema etc matches the variable names used in the dbi.php.php file.
 - That you have this project in the correct directory (xampp/htdocs/)